samuel-adekunle/samuel-adekunle/README.md

 He's a full-stack iOS and web developer who loves programming, travelling and basketball.

-He's also currently studying Electrical and Information Engineering at Imperial College London.
+He's also currently a second year Electronic and Information Engineering student at Imperial College London.

 As a software engineer, he enjoys figuring out how things work and solving difficult challenges.